CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

     );
 };
 ```
-With this context set up, we can differentiate between authenticated and unauthenticated renders in our UI, and when the browser serves an authenticated user, it makes a request to the remote server, which we will discuss in the next section.
+With this context set up, we can differentiate between authenticated and unauthenticated renders in our UI.
+When the browser serves an authenticated user, it makes a request to the remote server, which we will discuss in the next section.

 ## 3. Token Relay